yasirarism/totp-generator/Readme.md

 ### Import using QR codes

-To make it easier to import Authy entries into another authenticator app, generate QR codes using my [QR code generator](https://dan.hersam.com/tools/gen-qr-code.html).
+To make it easier to import Authy entries into another authenticator app, generate QR codes using [QR code generator](https://dan.hersam.com/tools/gen-qr-code.html).

 ### Other Resources